industrial-optimization-group/DESDEO/README.md

 web-API is currently under heavy development, and is subject to changes.__
-3. The __web-GUI__ (WIP), which implements a web-based interface for utilizing the interactive methods and tools for modeling and solving multiobjective optimization problems. __The web-GUI relies heavily on the web-API, and is also being actively developed currently, and therefore subject to sudden changes.__
+3. The __web-GUI__ (WIP), which implements a web-based interface for utilizing the interactive methods and tools for modeling and solving multiobjective optimization problems.

+> [!WARNING]
+> __The web-GUI relies heavily on the web-API, and is also being actively developed currently, and therefore subject to sudden changes.__

 For developing and experimenting with interactive multiobjective optimization methods on a "grass root" level, the __core-logic__ provides the necessary tools.
-For deploying interactive methods, the __web-API__ and the __web_GUI__ play a central role.
+For deploying interactive methods, the __web-API__ and the __web-GUI__ play a central role.

+> [!IMPORTANT]
+> Users interested in using or developing the web-API and/or web-GUI are highly encouraged to express such intentions on our [Discord server](https://discord.gg/uGCEgQTJyY)!.

 DESDEO is an open-source project and everybody is welcome to contribute!